exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

-# MedQA - an automated medical question answer system
+# MedQA - an automated biomedical question-answer system (Insight Data Science Project)
-Aritifical intelligence in health create aims to ease a task easy and fast.
-In addition, it can also provide integrated platform to connect professionals who are in the system such as doctors, patients, scientists, and others.
-One of tasks could be to design the automated system in which doctor can find relevant records in patient note quickly.
-Similar technology also can be used by other medical professional such as researchers, clinicians, and pharamacists to get an answer quickly.
+Artificial intelligence in the biomedical field aims to ease a task easy and fast.
+One of the time-consuming tasks for biomedical professionals is to read articles.
+This is because there are already 30M articles published and on average 3,000 new articles/day are published.
+Second, it takes a few hours to read an article.
+Due to the incomprehensible amount of data, there is a necessity of an AI-powered automated system to speed-up the query from the research articles.
+MedQA is NLP (natural language processing) powered automated question answering system that seeks a question and a document as input and outputs a predicted answer within a few seconds.

 ## Requirements:
-* Python version 3.0+
+* Python (3.0+)
 * NumPy
 * Pandas
 * PyTorch
 * [Transformers](https://github.com/huggingface/transformers)
 * [PyTorch-Transformers](https://github.com/rusiaaman/pytorch-transformers)
+* Flask

 ## Motivation:
-* Design a platfrom, automated question answering system for health care domain.
+* Natural Language Processing - design a tool, automated question answering system for biomedical professionals, using AI-powered NLP.
-* Implement transfer learning to understand how generic pretrained model can be use in different domain.
-* Fine-tune generic models trained on large corpus for specific downstream goal.
+* Transfer Learning - fine-tune generic models trained on the large corpus to achieve the specific downstream goal from the biomedical field.
+* Model Deployment - serve a model to the users through WebApp.

 ## Pipeline:
 ![alt text](https://github.com/exchhattu/MedQA/blob/master/images/pipeline.png)